medialab/hyphe-browser/docs/user-doc-for-cloud-deployment.md

 To correct that, you need to give a public IP to your server :

 1. Go to https://citycontrolpanel.com/openstack#list-servers

 2. Click on the cog menu on the line of your created server, and select the item _Connect Floating IP_

 ![Citycloud - Server floating IP](./assets/user-manual/citycloud-floatingip.png)

-3. On the popin, just click on the button _Add floating IP_ and wait
+3. On the pop-in just click on the button _Add floating IP_ and wait

-4. When it's done, you should see on the line of your server, the public IP addressof your server
+4. When it's done, you should see on the line of your server, the public IP address of your server

 Now your hyphe server is ready and you can access it throw your browser.
 But if you want to use it with hyphe-browser, you need to change the URL that it has registered .